Early fault-tolerant simulations of the Hubbard model

 For this task, Kivlichan \textit{et al}~\cite{kivlichan2020improved} considered several variants of second-order Trotter~\cite{suzuki1990fractal,berry2007efficient,babbush2015chemical,childs2018toward,childs2019theory} to approximate the unitary used in phase estimation.
-The best variant they reported was called split-operator with a fast fermionic Fourier transform (SO-FFFT).
+The best variant they reported was called split-operator with a fast fermionic Fourier transform~\cite{VerstraeteFFFT}, abbreviated as SO-FFFT.
 When investigating quantities such as the energy density, which converge towards some infinite lattice value, it is crucial to have fine control over lattice size to understand the rate of convergence and related finite size effects.
 Unfortunately, SO-FFFT only works for lattices with length and width of the form $L=2^k$ for integer $k$.
 While Kivlichan \textit{et al}~\cite{kivlichan2020improved} also explored approaches suitable for any lattice size, the resource costs were around an order of magnitude larger than SO-FFFT.

 More modern techniques than Trotterization have dramatically improved the asymptotic scaling with respect to accuracy using linear combinations of unitaries~\cite{childs2012hamiltonian} methods such as truncated Taylor series~\cite{Berry15,Babbush2016,meister2020tailoring} and qubitization~\cite{Low2019hamiltonian,QSP17,Poulin18,Babbush18}.
 However, for relative errors in the range $0.5 \% - 0.05 \%$, the total permitted error is quite large so that constant factors are more important than asymptotic scaling.
 In this regime, it is a game of constant factors, and so far refinements of second-order Trotterization have been more fruitful than development of more sophisticated algorithms.